shortmr/RehabWeekWorkshop/README.md

 For this first task, the desired interaction force is zero.
 If you press play, you should only see the joint angles of all four robots.

-## Task 1: Implement water viscousity when paddle contact with water
+## Task 1: Implement water viscosity when paddle contact with water

 ![Water Viscousity](imgs_readme/waterviscousity.webp)